-Read our guide to understand NDT certification and how it can help your career.
+Read our guide to understand NDT levels and how certification can help your career.

-NDT offers many specialized testing methods.
-It ensures that all structural and mechanical components of a device work properly.
+NDT levels offer many specialized testing methods.
+Testing ensures that all structural and mechanical components of a device work properly.
 It’s referred to as “nondestructive” because the tests don’t affect the usefulness of an object or material.

-An NDT technician performs these important tests after receiving the necessary certification.
-Depending on their career goals, they may choose to focus on a specific NDT method.
+An NDT technician performs these important tests after receiving the necessary NDT certification level.
+Depending on your career goals, you may choose to focus on a specific NDT method.

-NDT certification is not a “one size fits all” method of education.
-It offers several types of programs with different specializations and levels of expertise.
+Certification for NDT levels is not typically offered in a “one size fits all” method of education.
+NDT certification levels are offered in several types of programs with different specializations and levels of expertise.

 Creating the right training program allows you to work towards the career you want.
 To do that, you need to know the requirements of the 3 NDT certification levels.

-Level I certification teaches you to perform NDT calibrations and evaluations according to written instructions.
-Your instructor will be NDT certified in Level II or III.
+NDT Level 1 certification teaches you to perform NDT calibrations and evaluations according to written instructions.
+Your instructor will have NDT Level 1 or 2 certification.

-Level II certification teaches you to set up and calibrate equipment.
+NDT Level 2 certification teaches you to set up and calibrate equipment.
 You’ll also learn how to organize and report the results of these tests.
 It’s your responsibility to complete the required on-the-job training.
-At this level, you’re qualified to supervise NDT Level I personnel below you.
+At this level, you’re qualified to supervise NDT Level 1 personnel below you.

-Level III teaches you to develop, qualify, and approve NDT procedures and techniques.
+NDT Level 3 teaches you to develop, qualify, and approve NDT procedures and techniques.
 You’ll learn how to interpret and report all your results.
-You’ll also be able to train NDT Level I and II personnel.
+You’ll also be able to train NDT Level 1 and 2 personnel.

-To become certified in Level I or II, you’ll need to pass both a general and a specific written examination.
-Employees may also require those who are NDT Level III certified to develop up-to-date exam content.
+To become certified in NDT Level 1 or 2, you’ll need to pass both a general and a specific written examination.
+Employees may also require those who are NDT Level 3 certified to develop up-to-date exam content.